 - Super quick to make: I manage to make them in about 20 minutes despite having to grate the onion.

 - Versatile: You can serve them as an appetizer (with a dip, for instance) or make a typical mashed potato and meatballs dinner.
-Or you can coat them with a sauce and Glazed Asian Turkey Meatballs, serve them with spaghetti and Hearty Marinara Sauce, and so on.
+Or you can coat them with a sauce and Glazed Asian Turkey Meatballs, serve them with spaghetti and Hearty Marinara Sauce, or Italian Sugo Sauce, and so on.

 This air fryer turkey meatball recipe uses simple ingredients that you probably have in your pantry.

 - Lean ground turkey.
 Alternatively, you can make the recipe with ground chicken, ground pork, or ground beef.

 - Breadcrumbs: I often use Panko breadcrumbs, but you can use regular ones instead.

 - Egg: To bind the ingredients together.

 - Parmesan cheese: For a lightly cheesy flavor and for binding the ingredients together.